qichaozhao/cards/_posts/2018-04-15-potato-lemon-2.md

 Holds its own weights and contains getters and setters for it.

-Also contains the fire function, used to "activate" the neuron.
+Also contains the forward function, used to "activate" the neuron.
 """

 import numpy as np